ucsb-cs16-s16/https-ucsb-cs16-s17.github.io/_lab/lab00.md

 <p><span class="code">hello.cpp</span> is now a completely empty file that you will use throughout the rest of the assignment to write your C++ code.</p> -->

 <h3>Step 3: Editing text files for programming</h3>

 <p>Let's take a little detour on how to best create and modify text files.
 These will carry all the code (regardless of computer language) that we want to assemble, compile, and execute.</p>

-<p>You are surely all familiar with Microsoft Word as a widely-used "word processor", but please DO <b>NOT</b> USE MS WORD IN PROGRAMMING!! :)</p>
+<p>You are surely all familiar with Microsoft Word as a widely-used "word processor", but please DO <b>NOT</b> USE MS WORD IN PROGRAMMING!! :)</br>

-<p>Instead, for programming, you have access to a very large number of excellent text editors.</br>
-I will introduce you to just 4 of them below.</br>
+<p>Instead, for programming, you have access to a very large number of excellent text editors.
+I will introduce you to just 4 of them below.</p>
-PLEASE NOTE that no one editor is necessarily "better" than another.
+<p><i>PLEASE NOTE</i> that no one editor is necessarily "better" than another.
 It is a matter of your preference.
 This is a great time for you to explore multiple options and then pick one.
-Once you pick an editor of choice, STICK WITH IT!</p>
+Once you pick an editor of choice, STICK WITH IT!</br>
-<p>As you progress in your Computer Science education and, subsequently, your careers in CS, make sure you end up learning how to use more than one editor.
+As you progress in your Computer Science education and, subsequently, your careers in CS, make sure you end up learning how to use more than one editor.
 You can still have a "favorite" that you excel at using, but at least have a working familiarity with others.</p>

 <ol>
 <li> <b>emacs</b> for UNIX-based OS</li>